 Analysis and Test Results

 We identified four key metrics to evaluate armbands.
 Comfort was first and foremost.
 Although comfort can be somewhat subjective, the Tune Belt Sport is an easy favorite.
-Ease of use also greatly affected our choice in armbands, with the LifeActiv coming up on top due to how easy it is to attach and remove our phones while the band is strapped to our arms.
+Ease of use also greatly affected our choice of armbands, with the LifeActiv coming up on top due to how easy it is to attach and remove our phones while the band is strapped to our arms.
 We took versatility into account, specifically asking, "can this armband fit a variety of phone sizes?"
 Finally, we looked at stability, paying close attention to the movement of our devices and whether or not the armbands shifted on our arms.

 Why do you need an armband?